bhattrajat/headlines/README.md

 ### Routes

-- "/": It displays all news headlines by default and also provides a filter to search news for specific categories.
-It uses search parameters to filter by category.
-(Filters UI inspired from Google news / Youtube)
+- "/:lang/:category: It displays news headlines filtered by that category.
+Also provides all categories link to change categories.
+For default language (English) and default category (general), we don't need to provide any parameters For example "/" route provides English translation with general/all categories news.
-- "/about": It is a simple route with just one text but it is important to test language switcher to make sure it prepends the language/locale in the route for all the non default (english) locales
+- "/about": It is a simple route with just one text with translation based on language.

 ### SEO Checklist

-- [x] Appropriate title and description meta tags for all routes ("/" & "about")
+- [x] Appropriate title and description meta tags for all routes
 - [x] Appropriate lang attribute for html tag based on selected locale
-- [x] Customized Not found page for dynamic routes (this one was tricky 😀)
+- [x] Customized Not found page for dynamic routes.
 - [x] No prepending locale in the routes for default locale (prefer "/about" compared to "/en/about")
 - [x] Indicating alternate pages for all the supported locale via html link tags `<link rel="alternate" hreflang="lang_code"... >` & sitemap.xml.
 (Reference from [google](https://developers.google.com/search/docs/specialty/international/localized-versions))
 - [x] Added robots.txt
-- [x] Added favicon & open graph images
+- [x] Added favicon & open graph images.

 ### Language features